zeha/puppet-solr/README.md

 Default: $title

 #### `schema_src_file`
 The schema file must exist on the file system and should be controlled outside of this module.
-This will simply link the schema file to Required
+This will simply link to the schema file.
+Default: the basic example core's schema.

 ### Example